igembitsgoa/igem-wikisync/docs/tutorial/index.rst

 .. parsed-literal::
     wiki/
         src/
-            Test/
+            WS-basic/
                 index.html              # homepage
                 css/
                     style.css           # custom styles
                     igem-reset.css      # Resets styles that iGEM injects js/
                     main.js             # custom JS + iGEM reset
-                assets/
-                    img/
+            assets/                     # everything else must be in the assets folder img/
                     logo.jpg
                     background.jpg
                 Description/
                     index.html          # Description page
         build/
             # this will be filled by WikiSync
         wikisync.py

-The source code is inside ``wiki/src/Test/`` instead of just ``wiki/src/`` so that any existing content on your wiki is not affected.
+The source code is inside ``wiki/src/WS-basic/`` instead of just ``wiki/src/`` so that any existing content on your wiki is not affected.

 You can find a zipped version of this code `here <https://downgit.github.io/#/home?url=https://github.com/igembitsgoa/igem-wikisync-resources/tree/master/basic-example>`_.

 #2 **Let's look at individual files now:**

-``src/Test/index.html``:
+``src/WS-basic/index.html``:

 .. code-block:: html
     :linenos: